End of Life Decisions

 There are two options regarding a pet’s remains.
 If an owner would like to have ashes returned to them, individual cremation is an option.
 With individual cremation, your pet’s ashes will be returned in a cardboard box, wrapped in a velvet bag.
 Special urns are also available.
 To view urn options on-line Click Here.
 Ashes are returned to the clinic and ready for owners to pick up within one to two weeks.
 We will call you as soon as they arrive.
 If an owner elects not to receive ashes, a respectful cremation will still be performed.
 The cremation service we use is the Veterinary Hospital Association (VHA).

 The cost of euthanasia varies depending on cremation and urn options.
-The range is most commonly between $125-$250 for euthansia and return of cremains in a cardboard box wrapped in a velvet bag.
 We can provide a more detailed estimate once you have made your decision regarding remains.
 We find that receiving an invoice in the mail after a pet is deceased can be too painful for owners, therefore we accept payment at the time of services, in a private setting.

 Please feel free to call us with any questions regarding euthansia at Westgate Pet Clinic

 For clients seeking at-home euthanasia services, we recommend MN Pets.
 For clients looking for attended cremation, Pets Remembered, offers that service.
 They can also pick up your pet for cremation if your pet dies at home.